fabanc/pyvoronoi/README.rst

 * ``is_primary`` is true if the edge is not coincident with any of the source inputs.
 * ``site1, site2`` are the indices of the sites which generated this edge.
 Sites are indexed as points, then segments, so if there are 5 points and 3 segments, a site index of 7 means the last segment, a site index of 2 means the third point.

 The function construct does not return any cell.
-In order to get cells, use the following function:
+In order to get cells, use the function ``ConstructWithCells()``as per the following example:

 .. code:: python